 Our model's mechanism and predictions are supported by empirical evidence.
 We use Chinese bank-level annual data for the period 2008 to 2021 to examine how lending of banks of different sizes responds differently to local shocks and how this difference in sensitivity varies with the size of the shocks.
-We find that, all else being equal, a decline in local GDP reduces the lending of small banks more than that of medium-sized banks.
+We find that, all else being equal, a decline in local (provincial level) GDP growth reduces the lending of small banks more than that of mediumsized banks.
 Moreover, this difference is larger in periods with large shocks.
 This evidence lends empirical support to our model's mechanism.